abaddouh/poll-streamer/README.md

 # Poll Streamer

-Poll Streamer is a Go application that watches a directory for new images and creates a live HLS video stream from them.
+Poll Streamer is a Go application that watches a directory for new images and creates live HLS video streams from them.

 ## Features

 - Watch a directory for new images
-- Create an HLS video stream from the images
+- Create multiple HLS video streams from the images
-- Serve the HLS stream via HTTP
+- Serve the HLS streams via HTTP
+- Generate unique stream URLs on demand
+- Use a placeholder image until actual images are added
 - Designed for concurrent processing and Kubernetes deployment

 ## Prerequisites